secretstartups/handbook/job-families/people-ops/people-systems-and-analytics/index.html.md

 * Utilize proven interpersonal and change management skills to champion adoption of new processes and technologies
 * Strong business acumen to recommend optimal solutions to complex business problems by critically evaluating and distinguishing user requests from the underlying true business needs
 * Passionate and constantly striving to create a seamless and delightful experience for our Team Members in our processes, tools, and systems

-#### Nice to Have

-* Bachelor's degree or equivalent experience
+* Bachelor's degree or equivalent experience preferred
-* Completion of one full implementation with Workday HCM and/or Workday certification in HCM
+* Completion of one full implementation with Workday HCM and/or Workday certification in HCM preferred
-* Exposure to HTML, Javascript, XML, CSS, SOAP & REST web services
+* Exposure to HTML, Javascript, XML, CSS, SOAP & REST web services preferred

 <br>